Query Fanout Estimator

 • It is instructed to:

-• Infer how an Answer Engine would break your prompt into multiple web search queries
+• Infer how an answer engine would break your prompt into multiple web search queries

 • Generate realistic, high-intent, semantically diverse search queries